 It's nice to be comfortable when you go to the store, but at least take a few seconds and change out of your pajamas.
 Nightwear is not appropriate for anything other than sleeping or lounging around your house.
 You don't have to dress up, but you can at least slip into a comfy pair of jeans and a T-shirt before you walk out your front door.

 When you go to a nice restaurant to celebrate a special occasion, change out of the clothes you wore to mow the grass.
 And don't wear a short skirt or cleavage-baring top to a PTA meeting.

 Being Unkind to Disabled People

+Don't ignore someone who is disabled.
 When you spot a wheelchair-bound person in a grocery store, ask if you can help get something off a top shelf.
 That should take you about a second, and it will be good for everyone.
 Never park in a spot designated for a handicapped person, unless you are handicapped.

 Casting Off the Elderly

 Don't ever forget who paved the way for you in this world, and show respect for those who are older than you.
 Someone you may now consider old and feeble was once the person who fed you, wiped your bottom, and dried your tears when you were little.
 If you know someone who lives in a nursing home, you might learn something if you stop by for a short visit once in a while.

 You know how frustrating and annoying it can be when someone lets their children misbehave in public.
 Whether they're throwing a temper tantrum or running around and disrupting others, they get on other people's nerves.